Commonwealth Consolidated Acts

 (e) either:

-(i) the use of the goods has resulted in, or will result in, harm or injury to any person; or
+(i) the use of the goods has resulted in, will result in, or is likely to result in, harm or injury to any person; or

-(ii) the use of the goods, if the goods were used, would result in harm or injury to any person; and
+(ii) the use of the goods, if the goods were used, would result in, or would be likely to result in, harm or injury to any person; and

-(f) the harm or injury has resulted, will result, or would result, because the person carried out the step in the manufacture of the goods.
+(f) the harm or injury has resulted, will result, is likely to result, would result, or would be likely to result, because the person carried out the step in the manufacture of the goods.

 Penalty: Imprisonment for 5 years or 4,000 penalty units, or both.